community service update

 Tasks vary day-to-day, but will usually consist of general housekeeping (sweeping, cleaning up and organizing various departments, dusting, cleaning the breakroom and bathrooms, wiping the windows, etc.), sorting donations, pricing items, putting priced items on the floor, creating or breaking down displays, transporting large items to customers’ cars, etc.

-Your shift will begin when the store is open to the public; 9 a.m.
+- Your shift will begin when the store is open to the public; please check your store’s hours prior to your shift.
 Never arrive to a shift before the store is open.
 A manager will meet you at the door to get you started for your pre-scheduled shift.

 - Perform the tasks that are assigned to you.
 Doing nothing, hanging out in the coffee shop, leaving the store without signing out, etc., will result in either A) receiving no hours for that day or B) your dismissal from the site.

 - Tell a manager upon arrival of your first day if you have any physical limitations that will affect your ability to perform particular assignments.

 - No swearing or inappropriate conversational topics.
 Should any inappropriate behavior occur, you will be asked to leave immediately.